 - Schools of Choice?
 It can depend on who’s choosing – and how costly they may be to educate, a new study finds

 - Education for All?
 A Nationwide Audit Study of Schools of Choice

 In school districts that offer school choice, ensuring that all students have fair access to high-quality schools is a key policy priority.
 Researchers sent emails to schools posing as parents of students with randomly-varied characteristics to assess if schools responded differently to different types of students.
-The researchers found that on average both charter and traditional public schools were less likely to respond to students with disabilities, poor behavior, or low prior academic achievement.
+The researchers found that on average both charter and traditional public schools were less likely to respond to students that were signaled as having disabilities, a behavior problem, or low prior academic achievement.
 The researchers also found that compared to traditional public schools, charter schools were less likely to respond to messages that signal the student has a disability.

 Many school districts in the United States offer some form of school choice, in which students can apply to attend schools outside of their immediate neighborhoods within a district.
 Critics of school choice argue that it enables high-performing schools to handpick the easiest-to-educate students, leaving students perceived to be harder to educate in lower-performing or lower-resourced schools.
 While policies such as fair lotteries and common applications may prevent schools from directly cherry-picking students, schools may still influence who applies by supplying more or less information about the school’s eligibility requirements, quality, and admissions processes to different families.
 One key question is whether schools limit applications from students perceived to be harder to educate by providing less information about the application process to their families.

 Another key question is if charter schools in particular are more likely to discriminate against students they perceive to be more difficult to educate in the admissions process.
 Nationally, charter schools tend to enroll a smaller proportion of students with severe disabilities when compared to traditional public schools.1 Does discrimination against students with special educational needs help explain this discrepancy?